 Alan Grey sold the recipe to neighbouring farmer Michael Horrell a few years later.
 In 1995, Ben and Catherine Mead, looking for ways of farm diversification, came on board and so their happy relationship with Cornish Yarg began.
-As demand for Cornish Yarg grew, a second dairy was built at Pengreep – the Mead family farm for the past 500 years – with all production finally moving there in 2006.
-The cheese is light textured with fresh citrus notes.
-The young, fresh cheeses are carefully wrapped in nettle leaves, giving a distinctive finish and subtle herbaceous flavour.
+As demand for Cornish Yarg grew, a second dairy was built at Pengreep Farm near Truro, (Lynher Dairies Cheese Company) where the Mead family have farmed for the past 500 years.
+All production of the cheese finally moved there in 2006 after the Michael Horrell and his wife retired.